 Our Division provides a place for those using IE to extend and elaborate it, and to explore its usefulness as a method of inquiry.
 We regularly hold workshops in conjunction with the meetings of the Society for the Study of Social Problems, where we welcome both novice and more “seasoned” participants’ contributions.

-Division mission statement last edited in December 2016 by Dorothy E. Smith, University of Victoria, Institutional Ethnography Division Founding Member and Naomi Nichols, McGill University, Institutional Ethnography Division Chair, 2015-2017.
+Division mission statement last reviewed in November 2018 by Nicola Waters, Thompson Rivers University, Institutional Ethnography Chair, 2017-2019.
+No edits were made.
+Division mission statement was previously edited in December 2016 by Dorothy E. Smith, University of Victoria, Institutional Ethnography Division Founding Member and Naomi Nichols, McGill University, Institutional Ethnography Division Chair, 2015-2017.

 Adams, L. (2015).
 An Institutional Ethnographic Account of Mandatory Professional Development in New Mexico.

 Braimoh, J. (2015).
 A Service Disparity for Rural Youth: Producing Service Decisions in the Urban Youth Centre and its Rural Branch.
 Journal of Sociology and Social Welfare, 42(2), 31-54.